jwgoes/robust-highdim-covariance/README.md

 This page describes four matlab functions that can be used to replicate experiments in the above paper:

-1) Supporting the theoretical analysis:
+1) Supporting the theoretical analysis (produces panel of Figure 1 in paper):

-'help plot_rTME.m' for details
+'help plot_rTME_exp.m' for details

-2) Measuring the sensitivity of TME under changes in alpha in the fixed p setting:
+2) Measuring the sensitivity of TME under changes in alpha in the fixed p/n setting (Figure 2 in paper):

-'help alpha_sensitivity.m' for details
+'help many_alphas_exp.m' for details

-3) Measuring the sensitivity of TME under changes in alpha in the fixed p/n setting:
+3) Measuring the sensitivity of TME under changes in alpha in the fixed p setting (Figure 3 in paper):

-'help alpha_fix_p.m' for details
+'help alpha_sensitivity_exp.m' for details

-4) Investigating the performance of regularized-TME in the presence of outliers:
+4) Investigating the performance of regularized-TME in the presence of outliers (Figure 4 in paper):

-run script 'sim_TME_outliers.m'
+run script 'sim_TME_outliers_exp.m'